deadlyvipers/dojo_rules/introduction.md

-Hi my name is Lukas with course ruby deadly skills bla bla
+Hi my name is Lukas with course ruby deadly skills
+* bla bla
+* some more